plewis/plewis.github.io/phylogenetics/papers.md

 Bandelt, H.-J., and A. W. M. Dress.
 1992.
 Split decomposition: a new and useful approach to phylogenetic analysis of distance data.
 Molecular Phylogenetics and Evolution 1: 242-252.

 Beaulieu, J. M., and B. C. O'Meara.
 2016.
 Detecting hidden diversification shifts in models of trait-dependent speciation and extinction.
 Systematic Biology 65:583-601.

-Blomberg, S. P., T. Garland Jr., and A. R. Ives.
-2003.
-Testing for phylogenetic signal in comparative data: behavioral traits are more labile.
-Evolution 57(4):717-745.

 Brown, J. M., Hedtke, S. M., Lemmon, A. R., and Lemmon, E. M. (2010).
 When trees grow too long: investigating the causes of highly inaccurate bayesian branch-length estimates.
 Systematic Biology 59:145–161.